louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### The American Association of Endocrine Surgeons guidelines for the definitive surgical management of thyroid disease in adults [^3c770ed8].
 AAES (2020).
 High credibility.

-American Association of Endocrine Surgeons (AAES) management of significant post-thyroidectomy hypocalcemia—Recommendation 61 states: “Patients with significant post-thyroidectomy hypocalcemia should receive oral calcium as first-line therapy, calcitriol as necessary, and intravenous calcium in severe or refractory situations.
-(Strong recommendation, low-quality evidence).”
-Practical dosing and adjuncts include: “Oral calcium carbonate is widely available without prescription, usually well tolerated, and a typical postoperative dose is 1–2 g, 2–3 times daily with prompt dose escalation as required for symptom relief (excess ingestion is readily excreted).”
-If symptoms persist with oral calcium, “oral calcitriol should also be initiated, at a typical dose of 0.25 to 0.5 mcg twice daily,” and laboratory evaluation can guide management: “Phosphorus level can help to distinguish between bone hunger (normal PO4) and hypoparathyroidism (elevated PO4).
-Magnesium and 25-OH vitamin D levels should also be checked.”
-For severe cases, infusion is preferred: “Intravenous boluses of calcium are not recommended due to their short-lived effect; infusions of calcium over several hours are more effective and preferred.”
+American Association of Endocrine Surgeons (AAES) management of significant post-thyroidectomy hypocalcemia — Recommendation 61 states: "Patients with significant post-thyroidectomy hypocalcemia should receive oral calcium as first-line therapy, calcitriol as necessary, and intravenous calcium in severe or refractory situations.
+(Strong recommendation, low-quality evidence)."
+Practical dosing and adjuncts include: "Oral calcium carbonate is widely available without prescription, usually well tolerated, and a typical postoperative dose is 1–2 g, 2–3 times daily with prompt dose escalation as required for symptom relief (excess ingestion is readily excreted)."
+If symptoms persist with oral calcium, "oral calcitriol should also be initiated, at a typical dose of 0.25 to 0.5 mcg twice daily," and laboratory evaluation can guide management: "Phosphorus level can help to distinguish between bone hunger (normal PO4) and hypoparathyroidism (elevated PO4).
+Magnesium and 25-OH vitamin D levels should also be checked."
+For severe cases, infusion is preferred: "Intravenous boluses of calcium are not recommended due to their short-lived effect; infusions of calcium over several hours are more effective and preferred."

 ---

 ### American Thyroid Association statement on postoperative hypoparathyroidism: diagnosis, prevention, and management in adults [^4b835cb8].
 Thyroid (2018).
 Medium credibility.

-Postoperative hypoparathyroidism—initial adjuncts for symptomatic hypocalcemia: In symptomatic hypocalcemia with declining serum calcium or remaining <7 mg/dL, calcitriol, typically 0.25–0.5 µg twice daily, may be added; if the serum magnesium is <1.6 mg/dL, magnesium supplementation with 400 mg of magnesium oxide once or twice daily can expedite calcium recovery.
+Postoperative hypoparathyroidism — initial adjuncts for symptomatic hypocalcemia: In symptomatic hypocalcemia with declining serum calcium or remaining < 7 mg/dL, calcitriol, typically 0.25–0.5 µg twice daily, may be added; if the serum magnesium is < 1.6 mg/dL, magnesium supplementation with 400 mg of magnesium oxide once or twice daily can expedite calcium recovery.

 ---

 ### Vitamin D deficiency in children and its management: review of current knowledge and recommendations [^04940602].
 Pediatrics (2008).
 Medium credibility.

-Vitamin D deficiency in infants and children—treatment indication notes that vitamin D therapy is necessary for infants and children who manifest clinical features of hypocalcemia as a result of vitamin D deficiency or rickets and when vitamin D levels are in the deficient range.
+Vitamin D deficiency in infants and children — treatment indication notes that vitamin D therapy is necessary for infants and children who manifest clinical features of hypocalcemia as a result of vitamin D deficiency or rickets and when vitamin D levels are in the deficient range.

 ---

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^91f82f06].
 Kidney International Supplements (2017).
 Medium credibility.

-Adult CKD calcium rationale—“novel epidemiological evidence linking higher calcium concentrations to increased mortality in adults with CKD has accumulated,” and “hypocalcemia contributes to the pathogenesis of secondary hyperparathyroidism (SHPT) and renal osteodystrophy.”
-Although prior guidance favored “maintaining serum calcium in the normal range, including the correction of hypocalcemia,” newer observations include that a large dialysis cohort “confirmed the association between hypocalcemia and mortality risk,” that “the prevalence of hypocalcemia may have increased after the introduction of calcimimetics (cinacalcet) in patients on dialysis,” and that in the EVOLVE trial ITT population “no negative signals were associated with the persistently low serum calcium levels in the cinacalcet arm of the trial.”
+Adult CKD calcium rationale — "novel epidemiological evidence linking higher calcium concentrations to increased mortality in adults with CKD has accumulated," and "hypocalcemia contributes to the pathogenesis of secondary hyperparathyroidism (SHPT) and renal osteodystrophy."
+Although prior guidance favored "maintaining serum calcium in the normal range, including the correction of hypocalcemia," newer observations include that a large dialysis cohort "confirmed the association between hypocalcemia and mortality risk," that "the prevalence of hypocalcemia may have increased after the introduction of calcimimetics (cinacalcet) in patients on dialysis," and that in the EVOLVE trial ITT population "no negative signals were associated with the persistently low serum calcium levels in the cinacalcet arm of the trial."

 ---

 ### Treatment of hypercalcemia of malignancy in adults: an endocrine society clinical practice guideline [^946ac40a].
 The Journal of Clinical Endocrinology and Metabolism (2023).
 High credibility.

-Denosumab versus intravenous bisphosphonate in hypercalcemia of malignancy—evidence-to-decision considerations and justification: The panel did not identify evidence for equity, resources required, or cost-effectiveness and considered that desirable effects were small with no evidence identified for important and critical undesirable effects.
+Denosumab versus intravenous bisphosphonate in hypercalcemia of malignancy — evidence-to-decision considerations and justification: The panel did not identify evidence for equity, resources required, or cost-effectiveness and considered that desirable effects were small with no evidence identified for important and critical undesirable effects.
 The panel based its recommendation on very low certainty evidence demonstrating lower incidence of skeletal-related events (SREs) and increased rates of hypocalcemia with denosumab (Dmab) compared with a bisphosphonate (BP), concluding that the balance of effects probably favors the intervention and that, although resources, cost-effectiveness, and equity would vary, the treatment would probably be feasible and accessible.

 ---